 - Dove body wash gift set and hair gel $3

 Frugal Recipe Of The Week

-Karissa over at Sweet as Cookie won me over with these Double Chocolate Brownies.
-What I look for in a brownie is that fudge-like texture and chocolate goodness and this brownie looks like it has it all.
+I look for that fudge-like texture and chocolate goodness in a brownie, and it looks like it has it all.

 - 1 cup (2 sticks) butter